Haijie95/Cheat-Sheets/Persistance/SQLnotes.md

 - Each record is a row
 - Each column is a field
 - Blob is image store as a string object
+- Schema refers to the organisation of the data
+- Many is denoted by the triangle at the EER side
+- Foreign key is usually at the many side
+### C.R.U.D
+1. Create
+- Create is create
+2. Read
+- Read is select
+3. Update
+4. Delete

 ---